Cruiser Mk VIII Challenger: History

 The first prototype was ready in August 1942, only seven months after development had commenced, but proved to be very flawed.
 An improved second prototype was presented in January 1943 but was still considered unacceptable.
 A committee met to determine whether a requirement for a 17-pounder tank existed.
 The Challenger had been developed in anticipation of more heavily armoured Axis tanks, following the trend in Nazi German tank design.
-At roughly the same time the Tiger 1 entered service with the German army, placing an immediate need for a 17-pounder armed tank in response.
+At roughly the same time the Tiger I entered service with the German army, placing an immediate need for a 17-pounder armed tank in response.

 When the second prototype was tested at Lulworth, it was found that although it would be effective at long range against the current best-gunned tank in German service (the Panzer IV "Special" with the long 75 mm gun), at shorter ranges it would be at a disadvantage due to its slow firing rate and thin armour.
 The design received additional emphasis when, in May 1943, it was found that the Cromwell could not carry its intended armament.
 Vickers had been developing a 75 mm 50-calibre-long high-velocity tank gun.
 It was realised late in the design process that the Cromwell's turret ring was too small for this gun.
 The Challenger would be the only British cruiser tank to mount a weapon that could tackle heavier German armour until the arrival of the A34 Comet.
 So in February 1943 an order was made of two hundred vehicles; the Army General Staff took five months to approve the Challenger design for production (in February 1943, the only significant alteration was to the ammunition stowage), and Robotham was also critical of the decision to continue manufacturing the Cromwell with a 6-pounder gun (the 17-pounder gun was "infinitely better").